 Summary and review

-Core competencies mastered
+Core capabilities mastered

 2. Mastery of context engineering: Mastered multi-level context management techniques